unitaryfund/qrack/README.md

 In the permutation basis, "entanglement" is as simple as the ability to restrain bit combinations in specificying an arbitrary "|psi>" state, as we have just described at length.

-In Qrack, simple gates are represented by small complex number matrices, generally 2x2 components, that act on pairings of state vector components with the target qubit being 0 or 1 and all other qubits being held fixed in a loop iteration.
+In Qrack, simple gates are represented by small complex number matrices, generally with 2x2 components, that act on pairings of state vector components with the target qubit being 0 or 1 and all other qubits being held fixed in a loop iteration.
 For example, in an 8 qubit system, acting a single bit gate on the leftmost qubit, these two states become paired:

 |00101111>
 and